Boland Hall fire

+Building

+Boland Hall is a multi-story brick dormitory used by 600 freshmen at Seton Hall University.
+The building was built in multiple stages between 1952 and 1966 and lacked sprinklers, which was permitted by the state fire code as the structure was completed before sprinklers were mandated.
+Students knew the building for having consistently egregious fire alarms, including a series of alarms during finals week.
+As a result, residents often assumed fire alarms were egregious and slow to react.
+In an interview, one resident discussed how students hid under beds or in showers to avoid the resident assistants who forced students to evacuate into cold weather during previous alarms.

+Several fire hoses inside the building were previously disconnected by the University, which cited firefighters' preference to use their own equipment.
+Other hoses were reportedly inoperable after neglect, although 55 fire extinguishers were stashed inside.
+Boland Hall had a history of minor fires, including two on the same day in 1996.

 Fire

 The fire began around 4:30 a.m. on January 19, 2000, when most students were asleep.
 Two students, later identified as Sean Ryan and Joseph LePore, set fire to a paper banner that had been partially torn off from a wall display, located in a third floor lounge.
 In their account, the two men were intoxicated and decided to set fire to the banner as a prank, which would cause the smoke detectors to go off and the students would evacuate into 20 °F weather.
 Ryan lit a match, passed it to LePore, who passed it back to Ryan, who "flicked" it onto the corner of the banner.
 They then left the banner smoldering and unattended before returning to their room about 30 ft from the lounge.
 The fire spread rapidly across three couches in the third floor lounge and approached temperatures of up to 1500 °F in less than five minutes.

 Though no accelerant was used, the fire burned hot enough to melt the synthetic carpet of the hall, causing severe injuries to many of the students attempting to escape the conflagration by crawling on the floor to reach the stairs.
 In an effort to aid the evacuation of students, the resident assistant for the third floor, Dana Christmas, ran down the halls and knocked on doors in an effort to wake students up and alert them to the danger.

 Most students on the third floor evacuated through the thick smoke using the staircases; a few jumped over 40 ft to the ground.

-The residence hall had gone through several years of false fire alarms, causing students to ignore the alarms, including the one warning of this fire.
+Despite the chaos, multiple students were unaware of any emergency.
+One student in the building learned of the fire two hours after it started from a phone call from her father, while another resident slept through the event and woke up at 1 p.m. after the building had been searched for survivors.